dathinaios/sc_osx_standalone/README.md

 ## Usage

 0. Navigate to the downloaded folder from the terminal with `cd location_path_of_sc-osx-standalone-master`.
 0. Run the standalone with `sh run.sh` script.
-You should hear the example white noise.
+You should hear some white noise.
 This is the default sound as defined in `init.scd`.
 0. To modify `init.scd` replace the code inside the curly brackets after doWhenBooted with your own code:

           s.boot;